WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/1-document-structure.md

 # Document Layout

 - Don't write walls of text in your documentation.
 Follow a defined structure throughout your documentation.
-- Break up long pages of text into paragraphs, lists, tables, and illustrations.
+- Break up long pages of text into paragraphs, lists, and illustrations.
 Use proper heading hierarchy.
 - Maintain a uniform structure for your document.
 Emphasize important points both stylistically and visually.
 - Use concise and simple sentence structures.
 Ensure that your tone is succinct, natural, and friendly towards the reader.